Thursday, April 20, 2023

 Breakfast with the Experts Session: This breakfast session allows participants to meet and interact with Health AI data science experts.
 This is a great opportunity to network, ask questions, and get advice about your own projects.

-Bill Hogan, MD, MS, Jessica Ray, PhD, Pinaki Sarder, PhD, Elizabeth Shenkman, PhD, Ben Shickel, PhD, and Joshua Wong, MD
+Bill Hogan, MD, MS, Wei Shao, PhD, Elizabeth Shenkman, PhD, Joshua Wong, MD and Jie Xu, PhD

 8:00 – 9:30 AM